Getting Around Krabi

 Along the beachfront at Ao Nang, there are tuk-tuks and motorbike sidecar taxis everywhere, which will take you to most places in the local area for around 50 baht per person.

-If you haven’t pre-arranged your transport from the airport to your hotel you can also catch a taxi from Krabi airport.
+If you haven’t pre-arranged your transport from the airport to your hotel, you can now book a taxi from Krabi International Airport.

-To get to Krabi’s offshore islands, Tonsai Beach, Railay Beach and Pra Nang Beach you will need to catch a longtail boat.
+To reach Krabi’s offshore islands, Tonsai Beach, Railay Beach and Pra Nang Beach, you will need to catch a longtail boat.

 There are taxi boats that run from Ao Nang to these beaches frequently throughout the day.